Ms. Knope Goes to Washington: Production

-Reception
+"Ms. Knope Goes to Washington" was written by Aisha Muharrar and directed by Dean Holland.

+Release

+After the episode's release, several deleted scenes were uploaded to NBC.com.
+As well as three other clips, labeled "Extra Bits", centering Andy.

+Critical reception

 "Ms. Knope Goes to Washington" received generally positive reviews.
 The A.V.
 Club writer Steve Heisler gave the episode an A−, saying, "how awesome is this show that it’s transformed before our very eyes so slowly that it seems totally natural?
 To me, that’s the essence of great TV writing: It takes bold steps, but makes total sense in hindsight".
 He particularly cited Leslie's emotional breakdown and the friendship between Ron and Chris.
 Alan Sepinwall of HitFix praised the use of the location scenes in Washington, D.C., as well as the split of Ann and Tom as a romantic couple.
 Matt Fowler of IGN gave the episode a score of 9.0, saying the series "continues its run of being infinitely quotable while having some of the funniest and sweetest characters on TV".
 He emphasized the role of the character Andy in this episode and the series generally for being "incredibly key to the comedy".